mosfinfet-cell/SaaS-BI-Platform-for-SMBs/README.md

 ## Overview

-BizPulse is a full-stack SaaS platform that gives SMB owners and operators a single place to understand their business.
+Bharatvantage is a full-stack SaaS platform that gives SMB owners and operators a single place to understand their business.
 It ingests data from Shopify, Stripe, QuickBooks, Xero, WooCommerce, and custom CSV/Excel uploads, then computes hundreds of metrics across revenue, customers, operations, and finance — and surfaces them through configurable dashboards.

 The platform is built around four core capabilities: